Too Many Irons in the Fire Idiom Definition

 Today’s world moves fast, leaving you to juggle many tasks at once.
 This can feel like having “Too Many Irons in the Fire.”
 It shows the challenges of doing many things at the same time.
 This calls for managing tasks well to keep a good balance in life.

-Related: Keep the Ball Rolling - Meaning, Usage & Examples
+Related: Runt of the Litter - Definition, Meaning, and Examples

 Surveying Today’s Multitasking Challenges